letsemploy/docs/docs/why.md

 Getting information about how much the market is or their profits are difficult but we got an example from Switzerland, JobCloud Inc., the leading job portal in Switzerland with a press release in 2018:

+!!! quote
-> ...This enabled us to break through the CHF 100 million barrier for the first time in 2017: JobCloud generated sales of CHF 106 million (USD ~108 million), representing growth of 11 percent.
+    ...This enabled us to break through the CHF 100 million barrier for the first time in 2017: JobCloud generated sales of CHF 106 million (USD ~108 million), representing growth of 11 percent.
 Every day, over 160,000 job seekers visited Switzerland's two best-known job portals, jobs.ch and jobup.ch, generating over 12 million job views per month.
 The number of jobs, especially in the SME segment, grew by 7 and 15 percent respectively.
 In 2017, we also created 15 new jobs and currently employ around 200 people.

+This means, **companies in Switzerland paid more than USD 100 millions** (!) just to publish their job openings to one job portal.

+!!! note
     As a reference: In 2017, the total number of employed persons in Switzerland was 5.01 million ([Source](https://www.swissstats.bfs.admin.ch/collection/ch.admin.bfs.swissstat.en.issue18000251800/article/issue18000251800-06))

-This means, **companies in Switzerland paid more than USD 100 millions** (!) just to publish their job openings to one job portal.

-These job portals profit from companies searching for employees that much, they have **no interest at all** in actually making it easier, simpler and more efficient to get a job!

-## Where to publish?

-As an employer, this raises two questions:

-> 1. On which job portal should I publish my job openings?
-> 2. How much will it cost?
-Can my company afford that?

 Needless to say, job portals typically **charge you regardless** of whether you fill the position or not.

-## Where to look for a job?

-As a job seeker, you may ask:
+## Inefficient

+### Employers

+> On which job portals should I publish my job openings?

+As an employer we must decide where to publish our job openings.
+It is not easy to find the criteria to decide on which portal we have the best chances to find a candidate.
+Publishing a job on multiple portals often means to copy/paste data and more work to manage.

+We want to publish the job on **one location** and **spread** the info.

+### Job Seekers

 > Where to look for a new job?
 On which job portals?
 Or should I search the web?

-If an employer **can't afford** to pay for a job posting, they might only list the vacancy **somewhere on their own website**, which can be hard to impossible for a candidate to find.

-Further, all Google indexed job openings are often **outdated** because Google does not distingues normal website content from job openings.
+If an employer **can't afford** to pay for a job posting, they might only list the vacancy **somewhere on their own website**.
+Further, all Google/Bing indexed job openings are often **outdated** because they do not distingues normal website content from job openings.

+We think, our solution might be the **missing piece to make this work**.